cogswell-io/cogs-java-client-sdk/README.md

 // The name of the namespace to which the new push service will be bound.
 String namespace;

+// A description of the topic.
+String topicDescription;

 // The primary key attributes for identifyig the topic to which we are
 // subscribing.
 The names and types of each attribute should match the
 // namespace schema.